 These meatballs do great in the freezer!
 If freezing cooked meatballs, store in an airtight container or freezer zip lock bag.
 Eat within a couple months.

 The meatballs can also be frozen prior to cooking.
 This is perfect for someone who only wants to cook a small batch at a time.
 Store raw meatballs in airtight container.
 Defrost meatballs prior to cooking.

 Making the Asian Glaze is so easy!
 It can be prepared and cooked while the meatballs are cooking in the oven!

-Combine 2 tbsp water and 1-2 tsp cornstarch in a small bowl.
+Combine 2 tablespoon water and 1-2 teaspoon cornstarch in a small bowl.
 Mix well and set aside.
 The cornstarch is mixed with water to prevent it from creating large clumps when added to the soy sauce mixture later on in the recipe.
-Tip: start with 1 tsp of cornstarch and add more if mixture is not thick enough.
+Tip: start with 1 teaspoon of cornstarch and add more if mixture is not thick enough.

-Combine the soy sauce, 2 tbsp water, rice vinegar, honey, garlic powder, ginger and siracha in a medium sauce pan.
+Combine the soy sauce, 2 tablespoon water, rice vinegar, honey, garlic powder, ginger and siracha in a medium sauce pan.
 You are welcome to substitute fresh garlic and fresh ginger if preferred!

 Cook the mixture over medium heat.
 Stir every 30 seconds to prevent the mixture from burning.
 Once the mixture is simmering, turn to low heat.

 Add the cornstarch/water mixture.
 Stir constantly for 2-3 minutes, until mixture is thickened.
 If mixture is not thick enough, add more cornstarch (mix the cornstarch with a small amount of water first, or it will clump together!)